ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 something about where the Vitamin C is, or at least that this process retrieves the same amount of it across differing fruits.
 In the same way,
-we should make sure that the metric we choose for evaluating importance encodes the assumptions it actually does.
+we should make sure that the metric we choose for evaluating importance for interpretability encodes the assumptions we are actually making about the model.

 __Evaluating Measures.__